Jiadalee/storm-swarm/README.md

 # Control API

-Functions for simulation control algorithms in epa-swmm.
+Functions for simulating control algorithms in epa-swmm.

 ## Dependency